Months after his grandfather's death, Will returns to his family's cabin in Maine, only to find a specter of the old man waiting for him.

 Set against the stark beauty of a Maine winter, POPS is an intimate portrait of healing, presence, and the quiet wisdom passed between generations.

 Pops was the most patient man I've ever known.
-He said it all the time—"patience is a virtue"—and he lived it.
+He said it all the time, "patience is a virtue," and he lived it.
 He built many things, from companies to houses and cabins, one being his own in Belgrade Lakes, Maine.
 But his biggest purpose was building time with people.
 He'd spend whole days just talking, just asking questions, remembering details about your life that even you had forgotten.

 I've been trying to get back to that feeling ever since he died.

 POPS is the film I wrote to find it again.
-It's about Will, a young man who returns to his late grandfather's cabin and comes face to face with something impossible—Cary, as real and present as the day he died.
-At first, Will fights it.
-The manifestation feels like an accusation, a reminder of every call he didn't answer.
-But Cary isn't there to haunt him.
-He's there to sit with him.
-To be present one more time.
+It's about Will, a young man who returns to his late grandfather's cabin and comes face to face with something impossible: Cary, as real and present as the day he died.
+At first, Will fights it, the manifestation feels like an accusation, a reminder of every call he didn't answer.
+But Cary isn't there to haunt him, he's there to sit with him, to be present one more time.

 Patience is a virtue.
 He taught me that.
 I'm still learning it.